Victory Day (Bangladesh): Celebrations

 The celebration of Victory Day has been taking place since 1972.
-The Bangladesh Liberation War became a topic of great importance in cinema, literature, history lessons at school, the mass media, and the arts in Bangladesh.
 The ritual of the celebration gradually obtained a distinctive character with a number of similar elements: Military Parade by the Bangladesh Armed Forces at the National Parade Ground, ceremonial meetings, speeches, lectures, receptions and fireworks displays.
-Victory Day in Bangladesh is a joyous celebration in which popular culture plays a great role.
-TV and radio stations broadcast special programs and patriotic songs.
-The main streets are decorated with national flags.
-Different political parties and socioeconomic organisations undertake programs to mark the day in a befitting manner, including the paying of respects at Jatiyo Smriti Soudho, the national memorial at Savar in Dhaka District.
+TV and radio stations broadcast special programmes and patriotic songs.

+The streets and buildings are decorated with the national flag and the national colours.
+Different political parties and socioeconomic organisations undertake programmes to mark the day in a befitting manner, including the paying of respects at Jatiyo Smriti Soudho, the national memorial at Savar in Dhaka District.
+Dua mahfils (religious prayers) also held in various institutions and gatherings praying peace for the decreased souls of the martyrs of the 1971 genocide and well-being of the nation.

 Military parade

 The day's highlight is the national holiday parade on Dhaka's National Parade Ground, hosted by the Bangladesh Armed Forces and involves personnel from the Bangladesh Police, Border Guard Bangladesh, Bangladesh Jail and Bangladesh Ansar.
 Presided by the President of Bangladesh in his capacity as Commander in Chief through the Armed Forces Division, it has been held since the 1970s as the principal national celebrations of the victory of the Bangladeshi people against the government of Pakistan, assisted by the Indian Armed Forces, and as such it is the principal holiday of the Armed Forces.
 A televised event with nationwide radio simulcast provided by Bangladesh Television and Radio Bangladesh, it is the country's main military parade event of the year and is one of the biggest annual military parades in South Asia.